-Honors in Music requires \star 12 in one approved Language other than English.
-Normally, no more than \star 66 in Music may be taken.
-Students are also required to complete \star 12 in non-Music Arts options.
+Honors in Music requires \bigstar 12 in one approved Language other than English.
+Normally, no more than \bigstar 66 in Music may be taken.
+Students are also required to complete \bigstar 12 in non-Music Arts options.

 Except for the language-other-than-English requirement, this program does not have a minor requirement.